 September and October are prime time for boomer road trippers and serious nature lovers to get outside, breathe the brisk, autumn air and admire a colorful scene on a fall road trip.
 Although many boomers prefer to keep it simple with just a camera and a water bottle, the true key to quality peeping is being peeper-prepared.

 Fall road trip gear for your next leaf peeping trip

 To help you enjoy the jaw-dropping gorgeousness of autumn’s amazing changing foliage, take a look at some of our recommended resources for a fall trip.
 This is the gear that Alan and I have used on autumn travels like the fall national park road trip that we took from Arizona to the Canadian Rockies.

 We pack these fall road trip essentials

 The right sized bag, a cup to keep my coffee hot, lightweight backpack and, of course, a cooler, are essential for my autumn getaways.
 Throw in a couple of useful safety tools and I’m ready to go.

-Delsey Rolling Tote is the perfect bag for a weekend trip and one of my favorites.
-Even completely packed, this bag fits in most airline overhead compartments and under the seat, making a quick weekend qetaway that much more efficient.
+An under the seat carryon with wheels is the perfect bag for a weekend trip and one of my favorites.
+Even completely packed, this bag fits in airline overhead compartments and under the seat, making a quick weekend qetaway that much more efficient.